Football Kicker Types

 A field goal can happen on any down and from anywhere on the football field.
-A place kicker will line up behind the scrimmage line and kick the ball through the goal post.
-A team should be in field goal range before they go for a field goal.
-Depending on the scenario, some teams can choose to make a field goal attempt from more than 30 yards back.
+A placekicker will line up behind the scrimmage line and attempt to kick the ball through the goalposts.
+A holder will receive the snap and hold the ball for the placekicker to kick.

-The extra point or PAT happens after a touchdown is scored.
-The kicker must kick the ball through the goal post for one additional point.
-This kick is performed by a special teams kicker, who's main role is to make field goals.
-The extra point can be a big determinant for who wins the game.
+The extra point (or PAT) happens after a touchdown is scored.
+The kicker must kick the ball through the goalposts for one additional point.
+This means they have the option for a two-point conversion but have decided to kick the ball instead.
+This kick is performed by the placekicker.

 A punter is a type of kicker that performs punts.
-Punts change possession to the other team and are an important change of pace in the game.
+Punts change possession to the other team and cause an important change of pace in the game.
 The punter must be a very strong kicker and have very good flexibility.
-This kick should be powerful enough to clear the field so the other team is as far down field as possible.
+This kick should be powerful enough to clear the field so that the other team is as far downfield as possible.